kevtu2/voxelcraft/README.md

 ## About The Project
 The project is built with C++ and OpenGL.
 I wanted to use this as an opportunity to strengthen my skills in C++ and learn more about OpenGL.
 I also love Minecraft, so I thought that this would be a great challenge for me. 😺
 ## Current Features
-* Features are underway.
-Moving back to terrain generation to make it more realistic [May 18, 2025].
 * I am planning on adding more features in the future such as:
   - [x] Chunk management
   - [x] Terrain & world generation